subquery/cosmos-subql-starter/Akash/akash-starter/README.md

 # SubQuery - Starter Package for Sei

-A basic example project with an event handler for Sei Network.
+A basic example project with an event handler for Akash Network.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.
 This project indexes all eth-usd prices provided to the Levana Dex protocol by the Pyth price oracle.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.